 b. create a new resource as specified in subclause 8.2.2.1;

-c. send a notification message with the updated service API, to all API Invokers that subscribed to the Service API Update event; and
+c. send a notification message with the updated service API, to all API Invokers that subscribed to the Service API Update event;

+e. determine the AEF(s) responsible for the topology hiding and then create a new resource for CAPIF API routing policy as specified in subclause 8.x.2.1 for each AEF;

+f. send a notification message with the API routing policies, to the AEF(s) that subscribed to the API_Topology_Hiding_Created event; and

-d. return the CAPIF Resource URI in the response message.
+g. return the CAPIF Resource URI in the response message.